Details of services and organisations providing information, advice and support for children and young people with SEND and their families.

 There are many services providing information, advice and support for children and young people with SEND and their families.
 We have listed some of them in the sections below, but for full listings please see the SEND Local OfferLocal OfferA local authority website resource that holds information on services and provision for children and young people with SEN and disabilities across education, health and social care and leisure. directory.

 Social Care related Information, Advice and Support Services.

 BCP Council services

 The Children's First Response MASH is the single point of contact for children's social care and early help in Bournemouth, Christchurch and Poole.

 The Adult Social Care Contact Centre is the first point of contact for Adult Social Care in Bournemouth, Christchurch and Poole.

-The Family Information Service and the Children's Information Service provide free, impartial, information and guidance on a range of areas including childcare provision, childcare funding and activities for families.
+The Family Information Service provides free, impartial, information and guidance on a range of areas including childcare provision, childcare funding and activities for families.

 Up in BCP provides information, advice and support on a range of issues for young people in Bournemouth, Christchurch and Poole.